charleslbryant/going-agile/README.md

 #Introduction

-This is my attempt at writing a book.
+This is my attempt at writing a book to explore the new digital book writing and self publishing platform http://www.gitbook.com.
 I decided to just chronicle my teams transformation into an agile software product delivery team.
 Let's see how it goes.
 This is taken from my perspective as a team member and not a manager.
 I am currently the Lead Automation Engineer on the team and my views are taken from my perspective in this position.

 ##Going Agile